-General and administrative expense General and administrative expense is classified by the related program.
-To the extent allowed by the trust agreements and federal and state programs, transfers are made from the funds of the bond issue or the federal and state programs to the Agency to reimburse certain general and administrative expenses.
-If the trust agreements or programs do not permit payment of general and administrative expenses, expenses are paid from Agency reserve funds.
+General and Administrative Expense General and administrative expense is classified by the related program.
+To the extent allowed by federal and state programs and trust agreements, transfers are made from proceeds of federal and state programs or bond issuances to the Agency to reimburse allowable general and administrative expenses.
+Other general and administrative expenses are paid from Agency reserve funds.

 Certain indirect costs are allocated to Federal and State Programs based on an independently prepared cost allocation plan.
-These costs are allocated based on certain parameters such as number of approved positions and number of transactions processed.
+These costs are allocated based on several parameters such as number of approved positions and number of transactions processed.

-Use of Estimates The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the contingent and reported amounts of assets, liabilities and deferred inflows and outflows of resources at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period (e.g., loan loss reserve).
-Actual results could differ from those estimates.
+Use of Estimates The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the contingent and reported amounts of assets, liabilities, deferred inflows and outflows of resources at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period (e.g., loan loss reserve).
+Actual results could differ from estimates made.